yushugg/OJ/leetcode/review.md

 29. Recover Binary Search Tree: Morris Traversal, the idea of thread tree
 30. Maximum Gap: Use buckets.
 31. Merge Intervals, Insert Interval: Sort intervals by start, then consider case to insert new interval.
+32. Largest Rectangle in Histogram: Two stacks to store increasing heights and index, when find decreasing height, then pop until increasing height, and calculate area, push new height and **last index**.

 ## Algorithms